Dear TCEA Responds:

-Why not show the following information to your G Suite administrator with a kind request to unblock YouTube videos?
+Why not show the following information to your Google Workspace for Education administrator with a kind request to unblock YouTube videos?

-As a G Suite administrator, you can help restrict which YouTube videos are viewable by signed-in G Suite users in your organization and on your network using YouTube’s Restricted Mode settings.
+As a Google Workspace administrator, you can help restrict which YouTube videos are viewable by signed-in users in your organization and on your network using YouTube’s Restricted Mode settings.
 The settings help restrict which videos are available to your users.
 Learn more

 NOTE: These quick ways to view YouTube videos will NOT work in an environment where YouTube is blocked.
 All these “view YouTube” solutions do is shield the viewer from extraneous content (e.g. advertising).
 They do not make a copy of a YouTube video and then stream it from their own servers.

 One of the objections people raise about YouTube involves the advertising.
 Often, inappropriate advertising is put next to wholesome, educational videos.
 The solutions below assist you in blocking that advertising.
 The idea is you can watch YouTube videos through a protected window that blocks out unwanted content.
-Let’s explore a few solutions using the TCEA Convention & Exposition 2019 teaser video.
-Watch it on YouTube.
-Let’s run a few of these solutions through the ringer.
+In this case, unwanted content is the advertising.

 Getting (a.k.a.
 “Downloading”) YouTube Videos